How To Dispose of Fentanyl Patches

 Can Fentanyl Patches go in Rx Destroyer products?

 Yes.
 We recommend disposing of your used and unused Fentanyl Patches in Rx Destroyer All Purpose products.
 If you wish to use the Rx Destroyer, it would be advised that the patch be placed in the container with the chemical pad facing outward.
-The Rx Destroyer needs to contact the nicotine patch to deactivate its contents.

 How To Properly Dispose of Fentanyl Patches